MarvinTeichmann/KittiSeg/README.md

 `$TV_USE_GPUS`: specify default GPU behaviour. <br>

 On a cluster it is useful to set `$TV_USE_GPUS=force`.
 This will make the flag `--gpus` mandatory and ensure, that run will be executed on the right GPU.

+## Questions?

+Please have a look into the [FAQ](docu/FAQ.md).
+Also feel free to open an issue to discuss additional questions.
+Your question might make it into the FAQ as wel ;).

 # Citation